EU

 Insufficient

-In October 2023, the EU submitted an updated NDC.
-The target of reducing emissions by at least 55% below 1990 levels by 2030 (incl.
-LULUCF and international aviation) is the same as the previous EU NDC from December 2020.
-However, the EU has increased its land sector target by 85 MtCO2e implying that it is aiming to reduce net emissions by more than 55%.
+In October 2023, the EU submitted an updated NDC with a target of reducing emissions by at least 55% below 1990 levels by 2030 (incl.
+LULUCF and international aviation) - which is the same as the previous EU NDC from December 2020.
+However, the EU has increased its land sector target by 85 MtCO2e, implying that it is aiming to reduce net emissions by more than 55%.
 Excluding LULUCF and international aviation, the 2030 target equates to 52% below 1990 levels.

 The CAT rates this target as “Insufficient” when compared to the level of emissions reductions needed within the EU’s borders.
 The “Insufficient” rating indicates that the EU’s NDC target in 2030 needs substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow EU’s approach, warming would reach over 2°C and up to 3°C.